-Our principal product lines include the following: balloon catheters, biologic patches, carotid shunts, a contrast injection device, laparoscopic cholecystectomy devices, non-occlusive modeling catheters, radiopaque marking tape, remote endarterectomy devices, valvulotomes, vascular grafts, and vessel closure systems.
+Our principal product lines include the following: balloon catheters, biologic vascular patches, carotid shunts, laparoscopic cholecystectomy devices, radiopaque marking tape, remote endarterectomy devices, valvulotomes, vascular grafts, and vessel closure systems.

 To assist us in evaluating our business strategies, we regularly monitor long-term technology trends in the peripheral vascular device market.
 Additionally, we consider the information obtained from discussions with the medical community in connection with the demand for our products, including potential new product launches.
 We also use this information to help determine our competitive position in the peripheral vascular device market and our manufacturing capacity requirements.